nkhule/che/README.md

 data_count="6"

-#IMPORTANT- Following things need to be considered before adding nodes in a cluster-
+#### IMPORTANT- Following things needs to be considered before adding nodes in a cluster-
-## Disable shard re-balancing on newly added node
+## Disable shard re-balancing in a cluster for newly added node
 By default , elasticsearch does shard re-balancing across the nodes.
 It means whenever new node is added elasticsearch starts re-balancing of shards in a cluster, to make shards equally distributed across the data-nodes.

 If we are having high load at the time of adding node, we can disable the shard re-balancing by using following api from any of the cluster nodes-